SMART LOCK PRO

 One of the most amazing additions to any smart home system has to be the ability to control your devices using only your voice.

-Adding voice activated control to your home and smart devices is now easier than ever.
+Adding a voice-activated control element to your home and smart devices is now easier than ever.

 Whether turning the lights on in a specific room or playing music from a smart speaker system, devices such as the Amazon Echo and Google Home are transforming the semi-autonomous home environment.